How I Take Sunrise and Sunset Photos (Without A Tripod!)

 I begin with the aperture wide open.
 This will be the smallest number in your aperture settings.
 It lets in the most light your camera's lens can let in and gives you the flexibility to restrict the flow of light if you see that your pictures are too bright for your liking.
 You want those reds and oranges to really pop and if you are letting in too much light, then those colors will be faded.

 Shutter speed is the main setting I use to control the light in my shot.
 With the ISO set where I want it and the aperture wide open, all I have to do now is play with the shutter speed!
-I'll start with 1/800th of a second, take a few shots, look at the photos on my camera's screen and speed up the shutter if the picture is still too bright; or slow it down if it is too dark.
+Depending on how dark it is outside, I'll start with 1/30th of a second, take a few shots, look at the photos on my camera's screen and speed up the shutter if the picture is still too bright; or slow it down if it is too dark.
 Then, as the sun starts breaching the horizon, I continue to make those shutter speed adjustments until I see something I like on my screen.
-The D500 allows me to shoot at a top speed of 1/8000 of a second.
-Although my lens has great vibration control, I don't like to go slower than 1/100 if I don't have my tripod; which is most of the time.
-If you have your tripod with you then you can play around with some slower shutter speeds.
+Although my lenses have great vibration control, I don't like to go slower than 1/30.
+Any slower then my VC doesn't work as well and the photos are blurred.
+If I have to go lower than 1/30, then this is when I bump up my ISO to accommodate the slower shutter speeds.
+Again, play around with this on your camera until you know what is good for you.

-I do use a tripod, of course, for moon shots, Milky Way shots and other times when I need to slow the shutter speed down to where the shutter is open for seconds at a time and the vibration control is useless.
+I do use a tripod, of course, for Milky Way shots and other times when I need to slow the shutter speed down to where the shutter is open for seconds at a time or when the vibration control is useless.

 Thanks for reading!